Overview

 90%

-First time pass rate on the National Council Licensure Exam for Nurses (NCLEX):
+Pass rate on the National Council Licensure Exam for Nurses (NCLEX):

 PROGRAM TRACKS AND LENGTH

-The Career Ladder Nursing Program offers 3 tracks to achieve the Registered Nurse (ADN) Associate in Applied Science Degree (Curriculum Code 0222).
+The Career Ladder Nursing Program offers multiple program tracks to achieve the Registered Nurse (ADN) Associate in Applied Science Degree (Curriculum Code 0222).
 2-Year and 2nd Degree Track students have the option of completing the Practical Nurse (PN) Certificate of Achievement (Curriculum Code 0235) before moving on to complete their RN.

 The 2nd Degree Track is designed for individuals who possess a Bachelor’s or higher degree in any major.
 Classes and clinical sessions meet mornings, afternoons, and/or evenings (weekdays or weekends).
 Once admitted the program is 16 months long.
 There are 32 seats available each year.
-See the current Advising Guide for application deadlines.
+See the current Advising Guide for application deadlines.*International degrees must be determined as equivalent to a US Bachelor's degree by a member of the National Association of Credential Evaluation Services.
+More information is available on our International Student Admissions page.

 LPN OPTION (Certificate of Achievement)